bhati00/LLD/Design Patterns/Readme.md

 # Systematic Plan to tackle any LLD Problem

-- ### Understanding the nature of the problem

-  Main goal in this step to determing the nature of the problem
- we need to ask some questions to ourselves like

-1. is it just a plain object oriented design problem
-2. is it process oriented/ workflow like order system/ notification system.
-3. or is it a state driven (like atm machine etc.)
-4. or is it requires some real time simulation

 - ### Clarify requirements (functional + non functional )
   - first we need to understand our core features